chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [x] fix: Wrap should use set literal instead of set call, `vals: set[T] = T`
 - [x] feat: Enable parameter object action also if only one parameter
 - [x] fix: Wrap should pick inner problem first, offers `Prefix` here
+- [N] feat: Show red bubble if introduce parameter object is not available